bartosz-bear/etl/README.md

-# ETL - Financial Data Clean-Up Script
+# ETL - Financial Data Preparation Script

 This is an ETL script which reads data from three financial tables: clients, transfers and counties.
 Set size: over 1 million transfers.